 Band 1 (2100 MHz)

 Band 1 is used for 3G UMTS and 4G LTE services.
-This band has the distinction of being the only band with two different radio technologies in use.

 2degrees operate 3G UMTS services on Band 1 from most urban sites.
 There are also limited deployments in rural areas—typically to provide additional capacity.
 One and Spark no longer operate any 3G UMTS services in Band 1.